 Most students receive Teaching Assistant appointments in their sixth year.
 Programs may decide to appoint students to a University Fellowship or a previously approved Proctorship for any semester fully supported by the program.
 Graduate School-supported semesters continue to be in the form of teaching assistantships.

-Programs are expected to issue to each doctoral student a written summary of the students’ standing after the first semester of year five.
+Programs are expected to issue to each doctoral student a written summary of the students’ standing after the first semester of year 5.

-Students who are applying for sixth-year stipend funding are encouraged to apply for internal fellowship support at Brown open to rising sixth-year students, including distinctive interdisciplinary opportunities through participating Brown Institutes and Centers, Deans’ Faculty Fellowship, and other fellowships.
+Students who are applying for 6th-year stipend funding are encouraged to apply for internal fellowship support at Brown open to rising 6th-year students, including distinctive interdisciplinary opportunities through participating Brown Institutes and Centers, Deans’ Faculty Fellowship, and other fellowships.
 The applications for these opportunities are separate from the DCP application.
 Students who are selected for and accept one of these opportunities do not need to submit a DCP application.

 Students who have won an external fellowship during their five year guarantee period are guaranteed a sixth year of stipend support (for details, see the incentive program guidelines.)
 Programs are required to support the fellowship recipient in year six using the savings accrued as a result of these earlier, external fellowships.
 The Graduate School will cover the tuition scholarship, health services fee, and health insurance.
 Such students will still be asked to submit a DCP.